Becca Anne Marriott – Soprano

-Becca Anne Marriott is a lyric soprano and actress performing operatic roles, oratorio, song and Early Music.
+Becca Anne Marriott is a lyric soprano and actress performing Opera, Oratorio and Art Song.

-Notably, Becca has performed at The Tower of London, The Queen Elizabeth Hall, The Old Vic Tunnels, Tête à Tête Opera Festival, The Earl's Court Festival and The London Lute Society.
+Notably, Becca has performed at The Queen Elizabeth Hall, The Soho Theatre, The Tower of London, The Old Vic Tunnels, Tête à Tête Opera Festival, The Theatre Royal Winchester, The Severn Theatre Shrewsbury and Blackheath Halls.